 It doesn’t always follow that a best selling item is a good one but I think it’s useful having a look at what other ice cream enthusiasts are up to when deciding which ice cream machine to buy.

-The Lello Musso Polla 5030 Dessert Maker is currently 9th on amazon’s ice cream machines best sellers list.
+At the time of writing, the Lello Musso Pola 5030 Desert Maker is 9th on amazon’s ice cream machines best sellers list.

-Here is a list of the top 10 best selling ice cream machines on amazon.com:
+At the time of writing, the following are the top 10 best selling ice cream machines on amazon.com:

 - Cuisinart ICE 30BC Pure Indulgence 2-Quart Automatic Frozen Yogurt, Sorbet, and Ice Cream Maker